 How to do it: In addition to digital outreach, employing a virtual connected care program or remote patient monitoring service can help orthopedic practices more easily monitor their patients’ progress and provide personalized care.

 3. Partner up: A weight loss program can be more effective with additional support and outreach from non-clinical staff.
-One study found that a combination of population health management and an online program resulted in more weight loss than an online-only program.6
+For example, one study found that a combination of population health management and an online program improved weight loss relative to an online-only program.6

 How to do it: A comprehensive weight-loss program may seem daunting to a small practice, but you don’t have to go it alone.
 Prescribe FIT is a full-service remote patient monitoring solution that extends orthopedic care beyond your office with one-on-one patient coaching from certified Care Coordinators to address the root cause of their MSK issues.

-Orthopedic physicians are extremely well-positioned to combat the obesity crisis directly, and the solution is clear: proactive, specific, and consistent patient engagement.
-A successful patient health program may be the transformative force orthopedic patients need to improve their MSK conditions and surgery outcomes.
+Orthopedic physicians are extremely well-positioned to combat the Orthobesity™ crisis directly, and the solution is clear: proactive, specific, and consistent patient engagement.
+A successful patient health program may be the transformative force patients need to improve their MSK health and surgery outcomes.
 Orthopedic physicians need only to “Prescribe FIT.”